1 – Nurse Corps Loan Repayment Program for Nursing Loan Forgiveness

 Perkins loans have stopped being offered since late 2017, but there are many nurses out there who benefited from these loans during their studies.
 If you are one of them, you can seek out specific loan cancellation and discharge for your Perkins loans.
 Those who did not take out Perkins loans, however, won’t be able to benefit from this particular option of nurse loan forgiveness.

 Federal Perkins loans, named in recognition of former US House of Representatives member Carl D. Perkins, were given to students in extreme financial situations.
 These loans were made to help low-income people.
 The Perkins loans system was only available at certain schools, however, and it officially came to an end on September 30, 2017.
 Fortunately, those who had Perkins loans and still have outstanding debt can benefit from loan forgiveness.

 Eligibility Requirements for Perkins Nursing Loan Forgiveness

 Here are the eligibility requirements you’ll need to be aware of for Perkins loan cancellation and discharge:

-- Work – To qualify, you’ll need to be providing full-time primary care to patients.
-Nurses who are not actively providing direct care (like those in administrative or management roles) may still qualify, but the fine print on this matter can be quite vague and complex.
+- Work – To qualify, you’ll need to be providing full-time primary to patients.
+Nurses who are not actively providing direct (like those in administrative or management roles) may still qualify, but the fine print on this matter can be quite vague and complex.
 It’s a good idea to get in touch with your school to learn more.

 - Loan – Your loan cannot be in default and, of course, it must be a Perkins loan, as no other loan types qualify for this specific form of forgiveness.